w3c/wai-curricula/content/designer/navigation.md

 Optional ideas to assess knowledge:

-* Practical &mdash; Students define the blocks of repeated content in a website and collaborate with developers to provide a way for users to bypass such blocks.
+* Practical &mdash; Students define the blocks of repeated content in a website and cooperate with developers to provide a way for users to bypass such blocks.
 Assess how students identify blocks of repeated content and how they provide a mechanism to bypass them.
 * Practical &mdash; Present students with an interface and ask them to provide multiple ways to navigate across the website.
 Assess how students provide multiple navigation mechanisms where appropriate, such as search functionalities, breadcrumb trails, site maps, and tables of contents.

 {% include excol.html type="end" %}